‘Young And The Restless’ Spoilers: Kevin Reveals Chloe Faked Her Death, Hilary Turns The Table On Jordan

 Kevin (Greg Rikaart) will return to Genoa City soon, and the Young and the Restless spoilers tease exciting happenings in town.
 Young and the Restless spoilers for the week of December 4 reveal Kevin will drop a bomb on Genoa City residents.
 Kevin’s huge shocker will cause a ruckus.
 Given this teaser, it’s possible that Kevin will reveal the truth surrounding Chloe’s death.
 Kevin had to give in to Victor’s requests because he wants to protect his family, but this time he might have another plan in mind.

 Kevin will have something shocking to reveal, and Young and the Restless spoilers from Celeb Dirty Laundry speculates this might have something to do with what happened to Chloe.
-Kevin helped Victor stole millions from Nick, but that’s old news.
+Kevin helped Victor steal millions from Nick, but that’s old news.
 Chloe’s faked death will be a more shocking revelation.
 News always travels fast in Genoa City, and when Chelsea hears about how Nick conspired with Victor to keep it secret, another storm will hit Chick.
 The big reveal that Chloe is alive could also be a clue about the Young and the Restless‘ plans to bring Adam Newman back to the canvas.

 Woman of the Hour